jshvarts/MosbyMVP/conductor-lce-pull-to-refresh-viewstate/README.md

 # Hello World MVP with Mosby

-## Model-View-Presenter setup
+Below is the Model-View-Presenter setup:

-### Model
+## Model

 The Model is used by the Presenter.
 Model lives in its own Gradle module: **common** in *domain* and *data* packages.

-For the sake of simplicity, they are implemented as Singletons and accessed directly.
+For the sake of simplicity, Model code is implemented as Singletons and accessed directly.
 However, in a production app, the Domain layer components, such as Use Cases or Interactors, would be injected into Presenter and Data layer components such as Repository would be injected into Use Cases/Interactors.

-### View
+## View

-In this example, the View is an Activity.
-It extends Mosby's abstract `MvpActivity` which extends `AppCompatActivity`.
-The View does not define any custom `ViewState` to be preserved on device configuration changes such as rotation.
+The View extends Mosby's abstract `MvpLceViewStateController`.
+The View defines basic `ParcelableListLceViewState`.

-Instead of extending `MvpActivity`, the View could implement Mosby's `MvpDelegateCallback` instead.
+Instead of extending `MvpLceViewStateController`, the View could implement Mosby's `MvpViewStateConductorDelegateCallback` instead.

-### Presenter
+## Presenter

 In this example, the Presenter extends Mosby's `MvpBasePresenter`.